koenvervloesem/ruuvitag-demo/README.md

 ## System requirements
 You need a Linux system with Bluetooth Low Energy (BLE) adapter, so at least Bluetooth 4.0.

+The demo uses Docker, so it has to be installed.

 This demo has been tested on:

   * Raspbian Buster Lite (on a Raspberry Pi 3B)